 According to the facts submitted, Beneficiary is the current sole income beneficiary of twelve trusts created prior to September 25, 1985.
 This ruling request addresses one of these trusts, Trust.
 Trust was fully funded at the time it was established and no additions have been made to Trust.
-Under Article FOURTH of Trust, all trust income is to be paid to Beneficiary after Beneficiary attains age 21.
-In addition, pursuant to Article FIFTH, the Trustee may distribute to Beneficiary as much of the principal as the Trustee in its judgment deems necessary or advisable to assure the care, comfort, maintenance, and medical attention of Beneficiary.
-On the death of

-Beneficiary, the Trust corpus is to be held in further trust for the benefit of Beneficiary's issue.
+Under Article I.(2) of Trust, all trust income is to be paid to Beneficiary after Beneficiary attains age 30.
+On the death of Beneficiary, the Trust corpus is to be held in further trust for the benefit of Beneficiary's issue.
 Trustee is currently acting as the trustee of all twelve trusts.
-Under Article THIRD, the powers of the trustee are at all times subject to the continued direction and control of a Board of Governors.
-Under Article ELEVENTH, in the event the trustee resigns, the Board of Governors has the right, by majority vote, to transfer the administration of Trust to a corporate Trustee of good standing, or, if not so designated, the resigning trustee may appoint as its successor a bank or trust company doing business in County and authorized under the laws of State to execute trusts.
+Under Article II, the powers of the trustee are at all times subject to the continued direction and control of an Investment Committee.
+Under Article III, a trustee may resign by giving written notice to all adult beneficiaries.
+In such event, a majority in interest of those to whom notice is given may designated a successor trustee.
+Any successor trustee must be a corporation doing business in County and authorized under the laws of State to execute trusts.
+Such successor trustee must also have been in existence not less than ten years and have a net worth in excess of two million dollars.
 The resigning trustee is to transfer to its successor the entire estate then remaining, and the successor trustee shall assume all the obligations of the resigning trustee.

-Taxpayer represents that the Board of Governors no longer functions.
+Taxpayer represents that the Investment Committee no longer functions.
 Certain disputes have arisen between Beneficiary and Trustee regarding the management of Trust.
 In order to resolve these disputes, Trustee and Beneficiary entered into the Agreement with respect to the twelve trusts.